 Favorite quote from the author:

 When I saw that this book was one of the favorites of our own CEO at coach.me, Tony Stubblebine, yesterday, I knew I had to read this summary next.
-The book had been on top of my library for quite some time, but I was a little scared because it was quite long, to be honest.
+The Hard Thing About Hard Things had been on top of my library for quite some time, but I was a little scared because it was quite long, to be honest.

 Here’s what I learned:

 - The CEO should be the first one to shout when shit hits the fan.

 - Great CEOs must learn to be comfortable being uncomfortable.

 Let’s look at the what and why of these lessons!